- Research and Projects

 Our workshops are modelled on those run at the Centre for Evidence Based Practice in Oxford and are subsidised by PenCLAHRC.

-For detailed information on the course content we offer, visit the MSE Modules page.
+For detailed information on the workshops we offer, visit the MSE Modules page.

 Edmund Jack, General Practitioner and Course Tutor, gives a short example of the kind of challenges the MSE training can help you tackle: